hoquenazmul/selenium-python/README.md

 </body>
 </html>
 ```
-**Relative:** Create Xpath from anywhere on a web page or we can directly grab the desire element if we've unique web element using double forward slash (//).
+**Relative:** Create Xpath from anywhere on a web page or we can directly grab the desire element if we've unique attribute using double forward slash (//).
 It's more safe since in here we don't need to maintain relationship from very first node 'html' to desire element.
 ```python
 # Xpath Formula => //* or tagName[@attribute='attributeValue']
 //a[@aria-label = 'card-link']